-A much needed walk from Tideswell to HathersageTuesday, March 6th, 2018
+A much needed walk from Tideswell to Hathersage6th March 2018

 It also might have been that times were different before the global political upheavals of 2016 revealed themselves.
 Thus, life might have been less loaded with such consequent concerns.
 What also lay ahead was the full extent of the ongoing legal works pertaining to my late father’s estate that I was to blame for leaving me feeling exhausted.
 There was another factor that became more obvious later: what I saw as my day job.

 In light of all this, it may come as little surprise that my outdoors wanderings became less frequent over the course of the year.
 The effect was there to see around Easter 2016 though with only an Easter Monday afternoon trip to Tideswell and nearby Litton.
-The weather might had something to do with it too since there was much cloud around during that circular stroll.
+The weather might have had something to do with it too, since there were many clouds around during that circular stroll.
 A subsequent bus ride to Sheffield took me by places like Foolow and Eyam that I was to visit within a month.
 Earlier in the year, there had been a journey to Chesterfield that took me by those places too and there was an ongoing consultation about the future of Derbyshire’s subsidised bus services that thankfully ended with most of them retained.

 Returning to that Sunday in May 2016, my objective had been to follow part of the White to Dark Way after a fashion between Tideswell and Hathersage.
 Because of the mixture of weather that accompanied the preceding Easter Monday encounter with Tideswell, I fancied seeing it again.
 Handily, I had the right day for doing just that.